 Frontier's baggage policies apply for travel on Frontier only.
 If you are connecting to or from another airline's international flight, the other airline’s baggage fees and allowances may apply in accordance with DOT regulations.
 Check the other airline's website for its baggage policies.
 What this means to you:

-- If you are connecting to Frontier from another airline’s international flight and they did not check your baggage to the final Frontier destination, then that airline’s baggage allowances and fees will apply when you check in with Frontier.
+- If you are connecting to Frontier from another airline’s international flight and they did not check your baggage to the final Frontier destination, then that airline’s checked and carry-on baggage allowances and fees will apply when you check in with Frontier.

 - If you are connecting to the other airline from Frontier and we were unable to check your baggage to the final destination, the other airline may charge bag fees.
 We always try to check your bags to the final destination, but sometimes it just isn't possible depending on our agreements with the other airline, layover time, etc. For a complete list of all airlines with whom we have a through baggage check in agreement, visit our Air Partnerships page.

-- If you are starting on a Frontier flight and connecting to another airline's international flight, Frontier will honor the other airlines' free baggage allowances and will collect any applicable baggage fees as set by the other airline.
+- If you are starting on a Frontier flight and connecting to another airline's international flight, Frontier will honor the other airlines' free baggage allowances and will collect any applicable checked and carry-on baggage fees as set by the other airline.

-- If you are connecting from another domestic airline flight to a Frontier international flight, Frontier’s baggage allowances and fees should be charged by the other airline in most circumstances.
+- If you are connecting from another domestic airline flight to a Frontier international flight, Frontier’s checked and carry-on baggage allowances and fees should be charged by the other airline in most circumstances.

 Minors Traveling Internationally